midhunkalarikkal/FullDomain/Notes/js.md

 2. `reduce`
 ============
 The reduce is used to reduce the elements of an array to a single value.
-It iterates over each element of the array, applying a callback function, and accumulates a result.
+It iterates over each element of the array from left to right, applying a callback function, and accumulates a result.
 The result could be of any type.

 ```js
 array.reduce(function(accumulator, currentValue, currentIndex, array) {